 ✗ Support quality varies depending on plan level

-Meet Zeeg: Integrate your CRM with smart scheduling
+Complete your CRM setup with professional scheduling

 Copper CRM vs Pipedrive: Bottom line